FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_04_scaling.md

 kubectl apply -f infinite-calls-deployment.yaml
 ```

-2. check the creation of busybox deployment
+7. check the creation of infinite-calls deployment

 ```bash
 kubectl get deployment infinite-calls
 ```
-3. check the log from infinite-calls Pods.
+8. check the log from infinite-calls Pods.
 {.items[0]} means use first Pod

 ```bash
 podName=$(kubectl get pod -l app=infinite-calls -o=jsonpath='{.items[0].metadata.name}')
 kubectl logs  po/$podName
 ```
-4. you will see the response from nginx web server container. use ctr-c to stop.
+you will see the response from nginx web server container. use ctr-c to stop.

-5. use `kubectl top pod` and `kubectl top node` to check the resource usage status
+use `kubectl top pod` and `kubectl top node` to check the resource usage status
 user expected to see the number of Pod increased

-6. you shall see that expected Pod now increased automatically without use attention.
+9. you shall see that expected Pod now increased automatically without use attention.
 ```bash
 kubectl get pod -l app=nginx
 ```

-7. expected outcome
+expected outcome
 ```
 NAME                                READY   STATUS    RESTARTS   AGE nginx-deployment-55c7f467f8-f2qbp   1/1     Running   0          19m